[hfe_template id='123664']

 The depth of a borehole for an average home depends on two things:

-In some areas, the water table can be as low as 3 – 4m.
-In other areas, the water table can be 70 – 80m down.
+The water table can be as low as 3 – 4m in some areas.
+In other places, the water table can be 70 – 80m down.
 It depends very much on the natural composition of your site.

 Usually, low-lying areas will have a higher water table.
-However, you would be looking at a much deeper water table on a mountain or hill.
+However, you would look at a much deeper water table on a mountain or hill.

 4. What Is The Difference Between A Borehole And A Well-Point